ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 ## Step 2: One-time preparations {#step-2}
-**Client and user**
+#### Client and user {#step-2-client-and-user}
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Classic Outlook on Windows installed, and Classic Outlook on Windows being configured with at least the test user's mailbox.
 If you use your own user, existing signatures will be overwritten in the worst case.

 For full Linux, macOS and New Outlook support, the <a href="/benefactorcircle"><span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.

 If you cannot test with Classic Outlook on Windows, or do not want your signature setup changed, you can use simulation mode, which is described in a later step.

-**Entra ID**
+#### Entra ID {#step-2-entra-id}
 When some or all of your mailboxes are in Exchange Online, you need to register an Entra ID app first.
 This is because Set-OutlookSignatures needs permissions to access the Graph API.

+For governance and security audits, the required configurations for the Entra ID app, including its permissions and the reasons why they are necessary, are documented in '.\sample code\Create-EntraApp.ps1'.

+To create the Entra ID app manually, follow the instructions in '.\config\default graph config.ps1'.
-To create the Entra ID app, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following and follow the instructions:
+To create the Entra ID app per script, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following script:
 ```
 powershell.exe -noexit -file "c:\test\sample code\Create-EntraApp.ps1" -AppType "Set-OutlookSignatures" -AppName "Set-OutlookSignatures"
 ```

-The code in the script file is well documented, containing all details about the required Entra ID app settings, permissions, and why they are needed.

-**Endpoint security**
+#### Endpoint security {#step-2-endpoint-security}
-If you require PowerShell script to be signed with select certificates, use AppLocker or a comparable solution such as Defender, CrowdStrike, Ivanti, and others, you may need to specifically allow Set-OutlookSignatures to be run and to load libraries from the TEMP folder (which is used to not lock files in their original location).
+If the environment requires PowerShell script to be signed with select certificates, or solutions such as AppLocker, Defender, CrowdStrike, Ivanti, and others are used, you may need to specifically allow Set-OutlookSignatures to be run and to load libraries from the TEMP folder (to avoid locking files in their original location).

 Ask your endpoint security administrator to trust software signed with ExplicIT Consulting's certificate.
 All PS1 and DLL files that come with the Set-OutlookSignatures download in step 2 are signed with this certificate.